bottlerocket-os/bottlerocket-project-website/content/en/faqitems/security-1-immutability-files-change-on-host.markdown

 +++
-question = "Does Bottlerocket’s immutability mean that no files will ever change on the host?" group = "Security"
+question = "I heard Bottlerocket is immutable.
+What does that really mean?" group = "Security"
 +++